 Economic impact?

 There is also a reputational issue.
 Gibraltar works hard to compete with larger jurisdictions.
 It cannot compete on scale, so it competes on agility, access, expertise and certainty.
-If the market perception becomes that residency is opaque or unpredictable, the damage may exceed the policy intention.
+If the market perception becomes that residency is opaque, unpredictable or even unavailable, the damage may exceed the policy intention.

 A balancing act

 Government therefore, faces a genuinely difficult balancing act.
 Gibraltar needs to manage residence carefully.
-It also must protect resources for its residents.
-But it also needs to remain open to the people and businesses that help sustain its economy.
+It also must protect resources for its residents whilst allowing for our resident community to thrive and grow in an equitable and predictable manner.
+It also needs to remain open to the people and businesses that help sustain its economy.

 The clock is ticking.
 The revised framework was expected earlier this year.
 In January, commentary following parliamentary answers noted that the committee work had been completed and that publication of the revised framework was expected by mid-February.
 As we approach June, there are still many questions to answer.